 HIGH-RISK POSITIONING 'DISPLAY PIECE'

 10:55 AM: This depicts a sedated, unstable patient being manually suspended in the air.
 For the public, this is "property conversion" - a pet treated as an instructional display piece.
-For professionals, suspending an ataxic. drugged patient high in the air is a gross violation of handling protocols, risking physical injury and respiratory distress solely to facilitate camera framing.
+For professionals, suspending an ataxic, drugged patient high in the air is a gross violation of handling protocols, risking physical injury and respiratory distress solely to facilitate camera framing.

 STAFF PROXIMITY DURING DATA OMISSION

-10:42 AM: This video still shot captures a staff member (redacted) standing directly over the patient while holding an iPhone to film.
+10:46 AM: This video still shot captures a staff member (redacted) standing directly over the patient while holding an iPhone to film.
 For the public, it shows a pet unable to hold his own head up being used for a "shoot".
 For professionals, it is definitive proof that a human operator was physically at the monitor's side during the missing log period (ref.
 EXHIBIT B), confirming that the lack of data was a failure of clinical conduct, not a failure of technology.

-While machine logs went silent on the morning of December 1, the cameras were rolling.
+While diagnostic monitoring logs went silent on the morning of December 1, the cameras were rolling.
 These images - stills from six of at least eight teaching videos filmed by Massey staff - capture little blind, catastrophically convenience-overdosed, fluids-deprived Harry being used as a live prop for student instruction.
 The redaction overlays (the solid black boxes) are Massey’s handiwork, not mine.

 To be clear: What these images demonstrate are totally irrelevant clinical examinations – and some apparently not so clinical examinations - for student instructional purposes . . . on an unsupported patient who was in a state of chemically-induced collapse.